PP-Module for LiFi Access Systems

 The TSF shall implement access controls which prohibit unprivileged users from modifying:

-• Kernel and its drivers/modules
+• Kernel and its drivers and modules

 • Security audit logs